joe-akeem/minecraft-plugin-template/README.md

 docker run --rm -e EULA=TRUE -p 25565:25565 -v $(pwd)/target:/spigot/plugins t13a/spigot:1.13.2
 ````

-In the log produced by the server on the command line watch out for the following lines indicating that the lugin
+In the log produced by the server on the command line watch out for the following lines indicating that the plugin
 was deployed properly:

 ```